 Sunday, January 26, 2020, 1 pm in the Ren Students Space (497 Springfield Ave.)

-This includes airfare (about $850), lodging, food, incidentals, medical insurance, and support ($800–$1,000).
+This includes about $850-$1,050 for airfare and about $800 for lodging, food, incidentals, medical insurance, and support.
 This is an estimated cost which could vary depending on final airfare and incidental costs.

-Please note: The $850 non-refundable deposit is used to purchase airfare.
+Please note: The $850-$1,050 non-refundable deposits are used to purchase airfare.
 Should you opt out of the trip, the airfare would follow the airlines cancelation policies, but is not refundable.

 We recommend each traveler check with their employer to understand if any of the cost of the trip or hours worked while in Guatemala are eligible for their matching gifts program.